I am so pleased to know of your interest in the Center for the Study of Higher Education’s PhD program at the University of Arizona.

-- A commitment not just to improving practice, but also to educational changes that enhance the realization of social justice in higher education.
+- A commitment not just to improving practice, but also to educational changes that enhance the realization of social justice in higher education and challenge normative ways of thinking with critical quantitative and qualitative methodologies, critical policy and organizational studies, and a focus on geography, identity, and social relations, including race and gender identity.

-- A consideration of how developments in the political economy shape and are expressed in the restructuring of higher education settings, professions, and practices.
+- A consideration of how developments in the political economy shape and are expressed in the restructuring of higher education settings, policies, professions, and practices, including the dynamics of HSI servingness and their implications for students, faculty, and institutions.

-- An exploration of the international/global dimensions, issues, and agencies related to higher education, with particular attention devoted to the Americas.
+- An exploration of the international/global dimensions, issues, and agencies related to higher education, with particular attention devoted to the Americas and to Indigenous populations.

 Diverse, supportive, challenging intellectual community